Introduction

 The area on the right of the Layout Editor is all to do with configuration, and it changes depending on your editing context.

 Knowing what context you are in is important.
 To help you understand this, there is a breadcrumb menu at the top.
-In the image below, see how the breadcrumb menu (top right) changes to show you where we currently are in our editing context.
+In the image below, see how the breadcrumb menu (top right) changes to show you where you currently are in your editing context.